willstocks/SCSS-Everywhere/README.md

 * Embedded Ruby (.html.erb) [requires [rebornix.Ruby](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby)]
 * Handlebars
 * EJS (.ejs)

+Both directions (from CSS/SCSS to HTML, Latte... or from HTML, Latte to CSS/SCSS...) are supported.
+Only changed parts will be re-indexed so this will give you almost instant auto-completion.

 ## Specific Support
 * "@apply" directive in CSS, SASS and SCSS Files for [Tailwind CSS](https://tailwindcss.com)